ropensci-archive/PackageDevelopment/pkgs.md

 -   Github supports [continuous integration](http://en.wikipedia.org/wiki/Continuous_integration) for R packages.
 [Travis CI](http://travis-ci.org/) is a popular continuous integration tools that supports Linux and OS X build environments and has native R support.
 Use of other CI services may require additional code and examples are available from [r-travis](http://github.com/craigcitro/r-travis) and [r-builder](https://github.com/metacran/r-builder).
 -   [WinBuilder](http://win-builder.r-project.org/) is a service intended for useRs who do not have Windows available for checking and building Windows binary packages.
 The package sources (after an `R CMD check`) can be uploaded via html form or passive ftp in binary mode; after checking/building a mail will be sent to the `Maintainer` with links to the package zip file and logs for download/inspection.
 [Appveyor](http://www.appveyor.com/) is a continuous integration service that offers a Windows build environment.
 -   Some packages, especially some that are no longer under active development, remain hosted on [Google Code](https://code.google.com/).
 This service is closed to new projects, however, and will shut down in January 2016.
+-   <pkg>drat</pkg> can be used to distribute pre-built packages via Github or another server.